CTSRD-CHERI/SIMTight/README.md

 time [inc/Config.h](inc/Config.h) is changed.
 At this point, all of the standard build instructions should work as before.

-CHERI instructions for setting bounds on capabilities are quite expensive in terms of logic area, and do not usually appear in performance-critical loops.
-Therefore, it can be useful to share bounds setting logic between vector lanes:
+CHERI instructions for getting and setting bounds on capabilities are quite expensive in terms of logic area and typically not performance critical.
+Therefore, it can be useful to share bounds getting/setting logic between vector lanes:

-  * `#define SIMTNumSetBoundsUnits 2`
+  * `#define SIMTNumBoundsUnits 2`

 ## Enabling scalarisation